zchawinga/countdown_timer/readme.txt

-This is a basic coundonw timer that convers AoE "Anythere on Earth" time zone from a fixed date to your locla date.
+This is a basic countdown timer that convers AoE "Anywhere on Earth" time zone from a fixed date to your locla date.

 Positive is overdue, negative is time remaining.